bocoup/wpt/fetch/metadata/tools/README.md

 generated output to reduce these resource requirements.

-**Literalness of generated output** Because the generated output is how most people will interact with the tests, it is important that it be logical and approachable.
+**Literalness of generated output** Because the generated output is how most people will interact with the tests, it is important that it be approachable.
 This tool avoids outputting abstractions which would frustrate attempts to read the source code or step through its execution environment.

 **Simplicity** The test generation logic itself was written to be approachable.
-This makes it easier to anticipate how the tool will behave with new input, and it also lowers the bar for others to contribute improvements.
+This makes it easier to anticipate how the tool will behave with new input, and it lowers the bar for others to contribute improvements.

-Non-goals include conciseness of template files, conciseness of generated output
+Non-goals include conciseness of template files (verbosity makes the potential expansions more predictable) and conciseness of generated output (verbosity aids in the interpretation of results).